Business & Neighborhood Watch

 - If you are ever the victim of a robbery, comply.
 Give up your money or your merchandise - don’t give up your life.

 - If you are the victim of a robbery, a good description will be vital to police.
-Try to remember everything you can about the robber.
+Try to remember everything you can

 - Scars / marks / tattoos